-This publication includes the laws and regulations governing the use of explosives which are enforced by the Kentucky Department of Natural Resources, Division of Mine Reclamation and Enforcement, Explosives and Blasting Branch.
-It is intended to be a reference for the blaster in the field as well as an aid for applicants studying for the Kentucky blaster's license examination.
+This publication includes the laws and regulations governing the use of explosives, which are enforced by the Kentucky Department for Natural Resources, Division of Mine Reclamation and Enforcement, Explosives and Blasting Branch.
+It is intended to be a reference for the blaster in the field as well as an aid for applicants studying for the Kentucky Blaster's License examination.